schoeberl/wildcat/README.md

 ```

 For resource and timing analysis there is a top-level with
-connections to the insrtuction and data memory:
+connections to the instruction and data memory:

 ```
 make hw-fmax